vuejs/eslint-plugin-vue/docs/rules/html-end-tags.md

-# Enforce end tag style (html-end-tags)
+# enforce end tag style (html-end-tags)

-- :wrench: This rule is fixable with `eslint --fix` command.
+- :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 This rule enforce the way of end tags.